Aliases for HIST2H2AB Gene

 GeneCards Summary for HIST2H2AB Gene

 HIST2H2AB (Histone Cluster 2 H2A Family Member B) is a Protein Coding gene.
-Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Deubiquitination.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is HIST1H2AC.

 UniProtKB/Swiss-Prot for HIST2H2AB Gene